Skip to content

 Fine for Travelling Without a Ticket in Prague: Better No Read More »

-How to Go From Prague Airport to City Center
+Avoid Mistakes: Prague Airport to City Center (Best Options)

 Prague’s public transport is excellent, but for tourists, there are a few special cases and tricks that can make your trip smoother and cheaper.
 This is everything I usually tell my friends before they arrive.
 When you walk out of the airport building, you will immediately see a bus stop.
 From this stop, you can

-How to Go From Prague Airport to City Center Read More »
+Avoid Mistakes: Prague Airport to City Center (Best Options) Read More »

 prague metro guide

-How to Use Prague Metro Like a Local: navigation and rules
+How to Use Prague Metro: Navigation and Rules

-The Prague Metro system is easy to navigate and consists of three lines: Line A (Green), Line B (Yellow), and Line C (Red).
+While the system is very intuitive, learning how to use Prague Metro efficiently starts with understanding its three lines: Line A (Green), Line B (Yellow), and Line C (Red).
 The metro operates daily from approximately 5:00 AM to midnight (24:00).
-The entire network, including all stops, can be seen on the official Prague Metro scheme.
-But to How to use Prague
+The entire network, including all stops, can be seen on the official Prague Metro map.

-How to Use Prague Metro Like a Local: navigation and rules Read More »
+How to Use Prague Metro: Navigation and Rules Read More »

 ← Previous 1 … 3 4